microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   2. Open MCC from the toolbar.
     ![MPLAB Code Configurator](Images/Opening%20MCC.png)

   3. Open CLKCTRL from System module in the Project Resources tab.
-Make sure the Clock source is configured.
-In general, faster is better for more reliable communication.
+Make sure the Clock bits are configured to the settings observed in the bootloader.
+This will help during testing to prevent the configuration bits from causing a Checksum mismatch with UBHA.

   4. On-board LED is configured by setting PC6 as output pin.
     ![Pin Configuration for AVR](Images/Pin_Module_Application.png)

-  5. Press 'Generate Button' to generate the project code.
+  5. Press 'Generate' to generate the project code.
 Make sure the generation is completed successfully.

   6. For a blinking LED application, the following code is added to main.c in Source Files under the project folder.
 The delay.h header file must also be included in the main file.
    ![LED Blink Code](Images/led_blink_code.PNG)